 We fully understand that your newly adopted animal may struggle to settle into their new environment which can be stressful for all concerned.
 You will have been given advice and information throughout the adoption process.
-You will also have been given an information booklet which contains valuable advice regarding behaviour and welfare featuring lots of helpful tips and topics.
-Though if have any worries or concerns please contact us for further support advice if required, we will be happy to assist you!
+You will also have been given an information booklet which contains valuable advice regarding behaviour and welfare, featuring lots of helpful tips and topics.
+If you have any worries or concerns please don’t hesitate to contact us for further support and advice, we will be happy to assist you!

 The Centre is open from 12.30 to 3.30 every day for viewing (no appointment necessary).

 To save time when visiting the centre, fill out the relevant form to register your interest in viewing an animal.
 Bring this form in with you when you come to visit the animal.